AvolitesLtd/TitanManual/docs/cue-lists/creating-a-cue-list.md

 4. Press the **Select button** of the playback which is to be loaded.
 The playback legend appears on the softkeys.

-5. You can continue to add Autoloads to other cues, or press \<Exit\>
+5. You can continue to add Autoloads to other cues, or press <Keys.HardKey>Exit</Keys.HardKey>
 to finish.

 ![Cue List Window with Autoload playback](/docs/images/Cue-List-Window-with-Autoload-playback.png)